HHS/TANF-app/docs/Technical-Documentation/circle-ci.md

     * Copies in the nginx configuration for build packs
     * Uploads the build output to Cloud.gov using `cf push`
     * Creates and maps the frontend route

+## Backend CI build process

+### test-backend
+* Runs on a machine executor and executes steps using Docker Compose.
+* Major steps:
+    * Build and Spin-up Django API Service (using docker-compose)
+    * Run Python Linting Test (flake8)
+    * Run Pytest Unit Tests
+    * Upload code coverage - uses Codecov
+    * Run OWASP ZAP scan - automated vulnerability testing
+    * Store Artifacts - stores OWASP HTML report

+### deploy-backend
+* Called as a step in the `deploy-cloud-dot-gov` command
+* Runs directly on the machine executor
+* Calls script `/scripts/deploy-backend.sh`, which does the following:
+    * Uploads the backend application to Cloud.gov using `cf push`
+    * Creates and maps the backend route
+    * Checks if the JWT_CERT has been generated and if not, creates a new one.
+    * If DEPLOY_STRATEGY passed is `initial` or `rebuild` it will do the following:
+        * Bind the backend application to the S3 and RDS services in Cloud.gov
+        * Run `/scripts/set-backend-env-vars.sh` (detailed above)
+        * Restage the application to make environment variable and bound services live.